danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 try await service.restorePurchases()
 ```

-The standard service implementations communicate directly with StoreKit and sync the result to the provided ``StoreContext``.
+The standard service communicates with StoreKit and syncs the result with the provided context.

 ## Syncing store data

-To perform a full product and purchase sync with StoreKit 2, you can fetch products and transactions from StoreKit.
+To perform a product and purchase sync, you can fetch products and transactions from StoreKit.

-However, much like with purchases, this involves a bunch of steps and can become pretty complicated.
-To make things easier, you can use the StoreKitPlus ``StoreSyncService`` protocol and its implementations to sync store information:
+However, this involves a bunch of steps and can become pretty complicated.
+To make things easier, you can also use a ``StoreSyncService``, for instance this standard one:

 ```swift
 let productIds = ["com.your-app.productid"]